olipratt/giveitarestoli/middle.md

 ## Alternatives

-- Standard seems to be to generate from a spec
+- Standard seems to be to generate code from an OpenAPI spec
 - Easier for me to write server and have server give the spec
 - (Though I concede that will have advantages - better designed API)
 - https://github.com/zalando/connexion seems to do it the other way if you prefer